Introduction to the consumer protection in the Australian Consumer Law

 ACCC v Excite Mobile FCA 350

 Excite Mobile supplied mobile telephone services promoted through telemarketing calls, including to Aboriginal communities without comprehensive mobile coverage.
 A gift of a free holiday and mobile phone was offered as an incentive to signing up a 24-month plan.
 The plan consisted of a minimum monthly fee, however, customers were also restricted by a daily cap of $2.20 a day for calls and texts on the monthly plan.
 The daily cap was only disclosed after the customer had agreed to the terms of the contract.
-In the event of the customer wishing to terminate the contract within the Required by law to be done; a law that must be strictly complied with.
-Under mandatory reporting, people in particular jobs to tell a government agency if they know an offence is being committed – for example, doctors and teachers must report child abuse.
-Mandatory sentencing requires judges to give an automatic jail term for certain offences.
-The time allowed for a purchaser to change their mind and legally withdraw from a contract after signing it.
-A contract to buy a house or a car in Victoria will often have a cooling-off period of three business days (excluding weekends and public holidays) after signing the contract. of 10 days, they were required to pay a $75 ‘cooling-off fee’.
+In the event of the customer wishing to terminate the contract within the mandatory cooling-off period of 10 days, they were required to pay a $75 ‘cooling-off fee’.
 If the phone or its packaging were damaged when returned, the customer was required to pay for the phone outright ($195).
-Payments were to be by direct debit; telemarketers obtained To agree to something being done, to approve an action or arrangement.
-See also informed consent. to debit these payments and in the event an account remained outstanding, the amount owing would be withdrawn from the customer’s account.
+Payments were to be by direct debit; telemarketers obtained consent to debit these payments and in the event an account remained outstanding, the amount owing would be withdrawn from the customer’s account.
 The court found that the sales method, including the daily cap, the direct debit arrangement and the ‘cooling-off charges’, amounted to unconscionable conduct.

 At each premises, the Lux representative tested the customer’s existing vacuum cleaner and conducted a test that compared that vacuum cleaner with a near-new demonstration model.
 The representative used the results of the demonstration together with other selling techniques to convince the customer to buy a new Lux model.